Christiaan Huygens: Laws of motion, impact, and gravitation

+Elastic collisions

 The general approach of the mechanical philosophers was to postulate theories of the kind now called "contact action."
-Huygens adopted this method, but not without seeing its difficulties and failures.
-Leibniz, his student in Paris, later abandoned the theory.
-Seeing the universe this way made the theory of collisions central to physics.
-Matter in motion made up the universe, and only explanations in those terms could be truly intelligible.
-While he was influenced by the Cartesian approach, he was less doctrinaire.
+Huygens adopted this method but not without seeing its limitations, while Leibniz, his student in Paris, later abandoned it.
+Understanding the universe this way made the theory of collisions central to physics, as only explanations that involved matter in motion could be truly intelligible.
+While Huygens was influenced by the Cartesian approach, he was less doctrinaire.
 He studied elastic collisions in the 1650s but delayed publication for over a decade.

-Huygens concluded quite early that Descartes's laws for the elastic collision of two bodies must be wrong, and he formulated the correct laws, including the conservation of the product of mass times the square of the speed for hard bodies, and the conservation of quantity of motion in one direction for all bodies.
+Huygens concluded quite early that Descartes's laws for elastic collisions were largely wrong, and he formulated the correct laws, including the conservation of the product of mass times the square of the speed for hard bodies, and the conservation of quantity of motion in one direction for all bodies.
 An important step was his recognition of the Galilean invariance of the problems.
-Huygens had actually worked out the laws of collision from 1652 to 1656 in a manuscript entitled De Motu Corporum ex Percussione, though his results took many years to be circulated.
+Huygens had worked out the laws of collision from 1652 to 1656 in a manuscript entitled De Motu Corporum ex Percussione, though his results took many years to be circulated.
 In 1661, he passed them on in person to William Brouncker and Christopher Wren in London.
 What Spinoza wrote to Henry Oldenburg about them in 1666, during the Second Anglo-Dutch War, was guarded.
 The war ended in 1667, and Huygens announced his results to the Royal Society in 1668.
 He later published them in the Journal des Sçavans in 1669.

+Centrifugal force

 In 1659 Huygens found the constant of gravitational acceleration and stated what is now known as the second of Newton's laws of motion in quadratic form.
 He derived geometrically the now standard formula for the centrifugal force, exerted on an object when viewed in a rotating frame of reference, for instance when driving around a curve.
 In modern notation:

+with m the mass of the object, ω the angular velocity, and r the radius.
+Huygens collected his results in a treatise under the title De vi Centrifuga, unpublished until 1703, where the kinematics of free fall were used to produce the first generalized conception of force prior to Newton.